Skip to main content

 Let the truth be known: Every country practises protectionism to some degree, but none will admit it.

 Protectionism is lousey economics and great politics.
-Citizen are interested in jobs, not macro-economic theory.
+Citizens are interested in jobs, not macro-economic theory.
 Keeping foreign competitors out of the U.S. market may not go down well with the professors at Harvard and Yale, but it goes down a treat in the homes of Youngstown, Ohio, and Pitsburgh, Pennsylvania

 In fact, in “Trade Protectionism Is Bad Policy,”the National Center for Policy Analysis, estimates that